Core Lessons

 Vulnerability: yes!
 Shame: no.

-Shame is not allowed here.
-No “I’m 34 and haven’t learned GitHub, it’s too late for me” or any of that.
+We work on releasing any shame we feel around these topics.
+We avoid sentiments like “I already have well-established coding practices that don’t involve GitHub…is it too late for me to change?”.
 We have never had the opportunity to learn these things, there should be no shame on your part for that.
 It takes a lot of time and dedicated effort to learn and employ these practices, and they should be valued and taught.
 That’s why you’re here now, you should be proud that you are taking the initiative and your time to do this.
 No shame.

 Everyone is welcome here